 Along with muse, typical dances with beautifully handmade decorated outfits have been preserved over time through the years.
 Some of the traditional dances are:

-You can try typical beverages like the pinol, which is made from finely ground white corn and toasted on a local ceramic plate.
-You can find these popular dishes and beverages in busy areas like markets in Liberia, Nicoya and the famous Women´s Cooperative in Santa Cruz.
+You can try typical beverages like the pinolillo, which is made from finely ground white corn and toasted on a local ceramic plate.
+You can find these popular dishes and beverages in busy areas like markets in Liberia, Nicoya and the famous Women´s Cooperative in Santa Cruz Guanacaste.

-This is a very important airport for Costa Rica and it features a great variety of services, such as: migration office, an emergency medical technician’s department, refueling service, a fire brigade department, bank services, telephones, internet, sanitary facilities, restaurant and cafeteria.
+This is a very important airport and it features a great variety of services, such as: migration office, an emergency medical technician’s department, refueling service, a fire brigade department, bank services, telephones, internet, sanitary facilities, restaurant and cafeteria.

-Arriving to the Liberia International Airport is an excellent option if you wish to visit places like:
+Arriving to the Liberia Guanacaste Costa Rica is an excellent option if you wish to visit places like:

 And many other places of interest that are either in Guanacaste Province or in the neighboring regions.